 - Prepare small trays with ground nuts, cocoa powder and anything else you wish to cover the truffles with.

 - Roll truffles in the trays to fully coat.
 Place them in chocolate paper cups.
+Keep them refrigerated.

-- The chocolates make a great gift.
+- The truffles also make a great gift for the holidays.